-- 48. Conditions of Approval.
-The developer shall comply with all Conditions of Approval, the Engineering and Construction Manual and all City codes/standards at no cost to any governmental agency. - 49.
+- 55. Conditions of Approval.
+The developer shall comply with all Conditions of Approval, the Engineering and Construction Manual and all City codes/standards at no cost to any governmental agency. - 56.
 Entitlement Approval.
 The developer shall comply with the approved site plan, the conceptual Water Quality Management Plan (WQMP) and other relevant documents approved during entitlement.
-Any significant omission to the representation of site conditions may require the plans to be resubmitted for further review and revision. - 50.
+Any significant omission to the representation of site conditions may require the plans to be resubmitted for further review and revision. - 57.
 Precise Grading Permit.
-A precise grading permit for on site improvements (outside of public right-of-way) shall be obtained from Public Works. - 51.
+A precise grading permit for on site improvements (outside of public right-of-way) shall be obtained from Public Works. - 58.
 Haul Route Permit.
 A haul route permit may be required when soils are moved on public roadways to or from a grading site.
 The developer/contractor is to verify if the permit is required.
-If so, he shall comply with all conditions and requirements per the City's Engineering and Construction Manual and as directed by Public Works. - 52.
+If so, he shall comply with all conditions and requirements per the City's Engineering and Construction Manual and as directed by Public Works. - 59.
 Encroachment Permits.
-Prior to commencement of any applicable construction, encroachment permit(s) are required and shall be obtained from Public Works for public offsite improvements. - 53.
+Prior to commencement of any applicable construction, encroachment permit(s) are required and shall be obtained from Public Works for public offsite improvements. - 60.
 Private Drainage Facilities.
-All onsite drainage and water quality facilities shall be privately maintained.
+All onsite drainage and water quality facilities shall be privately maintained. - 61.
+Multi-Use Trail Easement.
+A 20-foot easement for a multi-use trail shall be provided prior to submittal of the precise grading permit.
+The Developer shall submit an easement application to Public Works for review and approval.